digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

   :start-after: -- ISSUE_CASH_INSTRUMENT_BEGIN
   :end-before: -- ISSUE_CASH_INSTRUMENT_END

-An instrument is a representation of what it is that we are holding against the bank.
+An instrument is a representation of what it is that we are holding against the Bank.
 It can be as simple as just a textual label (like in this case) or it can include complex on-ledger lifecycling logic.

-To hold one unit of the cash instrument in this scenario means that we can claim USD 1 from the custodian of the holding.
+To hold one unit of the cash instrument in this scenario means that we can claim ``USD 1`` (commercial bank money) from the custodian of the holding.

 Notice how in this case the Bank acts both as the issuer and depository of the cash instrument.
 This means that we fully trust the Bank with any action concerning the instrument.